Coppet railway station

 Coppet railway station (Gare de Coppet) is a railway station in the municipality of Coppet, in the Swiss canton of Vaud.
 It is an intermediate stop on the standard gauge Lausanne–Geneva line of Swiss Federal Railways.

 Layout and connections

 Coppet has an island platform and a side platform which together serve three tracks.
-(TPN) and Alsa Bustours Gex operate bus services from the station.
+Transports publics de la région nyonnaise (TPN) operate bus services from the station.